Oklahoma Medicaid Eligibility and Enrollment

 Enrollees must meet certain income and asset eligibility requirements to qualify for benefits.
 Medicaid eligibility is determined by your modified adjusted gross income (MAGI), which is your taxable income plus certain allowable deductions such as non-taxable Social Security benefits, retirement contributions and tax-exempt interest payments.
 The maximum income amount you’re allowed to earn while still receiving Medicaid depends on where you live in the United States but is typically based on income, age, your role in the household and medical need.

-To be eligible for Medicaid in Oklahoma, an individual’s household income limit cannot exceed $16,971 for one person, $22,930 for two people or $34,846 for four people.
+To be eligible for Medicaid in Oklahoma, an individual’s household income limit cannot exceed $1,579 a month for one person and $2,136 for two people.
 There are different income criteria for households with children under 19.

 Children can access health care through the State Children’s Health Insurance Program, also known as SCHIP.
 It covers uninsured infants, children and teenagers in Oklahoma.
 For example, to qualify for SCHIP in Oklahoma, the income limit for a family of four is $48,470 annually.